Will mail be delivered the day after New Year’s Day?

 Blue collection boxes are not serviced on Sundays or holidays, the USPS said.
 Customers can find nearby USPS locations and their operating hours here.

-FedEx will also be closed on New Year’s Day, but most of its services will reopen on Monday, its service schedule indicates.
+FedEx was also be closed on New Year’s Day, but most of its services will reopen on Monday, its service schedule indicates.
 FedEx locations and their hours of operation can be found here.